 Switchgear in the cabin is beautifully weighted and solid, as is the gear change.
 The hardback sports seats, electrically height adjustable, are very supportive and the bolsters free of any rips or tears.
 For audiophiles, there is a Becker head unit fitted, complete with auxiliary jack for connecting to Ipod or mp3 player.
 While in the rear, the seatbacks can be folded flat for useful interior storage.

 The paint is deep and glossy and the original window rubbers still in great condition.
 Attentively looked after, always garaged, the car is driven weekly to my appointments which keeps all moving parts properly lubricated and functioning.
 It is however not claiming to be perfect and does have stone chips here and there on the leading edges but none that have penetrated to metal.
 In fact mostly touched up where necessary to avoid deterioration.
 Professional respray to front and rear bumpers.
 Passenger electric door mirror fully functional; drivers side mirror is manual only - motor defunct.

-No outstanding finance against the vehicle, no oil leaks, no body rust, no screen scuttle rust issues front or rear, no unattended MOT advisories, R428LDV looks good for its age.
+No outstanding finance against the vehicle, average oil consumption/seepage, no body rust, no screen scuttle rust issues front or rear, no unattended MOT advisories, R428LDV looks good for its age.
 Driving 3-5000 miles a year, the current owner has always kept the oil level annually topped up or filled with 10W40.
-Still more than happy on the original clutch and still sounding just brilliant through the original stainless steel twin exhaust system, the engine is only just run-in at 99,300 miles and feels unburstable, from tickover all the way up the rev scale !
+Still more than happy on the original clutch and still sounding just brilliant through the original stainless steel twin exhaust system, the engine is only just run-in at 99,600 miles and feels unburstable, from tickover all the way up the rev scale !